SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 The seldon components are installed using helm-charts from the current git checkout (`../k8s/helm-charts/`).

-Internally this runs, in order, the following playbooks (described in more detail in the sections below):
+Internally this runs, in order, the following playbooks:
 - kind-cluster.yaml
 - setup-ecosystem.yaml
 - setup-seldon.yaml